Nikolai Tolstoy: Controversy

-Tolstoy delayed payment by appealing to fifteen courts in Britain and Europe, the European Court of Human Rights ruled that the size of the penalty violated his right to freedom of expression.
-Documents subsequently obtained from the Ministry of Defence suggested that, under Government instructions, files that could have had a bearing on the defence case might have been withdrawn from the Public Record Office and retained by the Ministry of Defence and Foreign Office throughout the run-up to the trial and the trial itself.
+Tolstoy delayed payment by appealing to fifteen courts in Britain and Europe.
+The European Court of Human Rights ruled that the size of the penalty violated his right to freedom of expression.
+Documents subsequently obtained from the Ministry of Defence suggested that, under Government instructions, files that could have had a bearing on the defence case might have been withdrawn from the Public Record Office and retained by the Ministry of Defence and the Foreign Office throughout the run-up to the trial and the trial itself.

 Tolstoy sought to appeal on the basis of new evidence which he claimed proved Aldington had perjured himself over the date of his departure from Austria in May 1945.
 This was ruled inadmissible at a hearing in the High Courts of Justice, from which the press and public were barred, and his application for an appeal was rejected.

-In July 1995, the European Court of Human Rights decided unanimously that the British Government had violated Tolstoy's rights in respect of Article 10 of the Convention on Human Rights.
-It ordered the United Kingdom to pay Tolstoy compensation of 40,000 Swiss francs and £70,000.
+In July 1995 the European Court of Human Rights decided unanimously that the British government had violated Tolstoy's rights in respect of Article 10 of the Convention on Human Rights.
+It ordered the government to pay Tolstoy compensation of 40,000 Swiss francs and £70,000.
 This decision referred only to the amount of the damages for libel awarded against him and did not overturn the verdict of the libel action.
 The Times commented:

-blockquote|"In its judgment yesterday in the case of Count Nikolai Tolstoy, the European Court of Human Rights ruled against Britain in important respects, finding that the award of £1.5 million levelled against the Count by a jury in 1989 amounted to a violation of his freedom of expression.
+"In its judgment yesterday in the case of Count Nikolai Tolstoy, the European Court of Human Rights ruled against Britain in important respects, finding that the award of £1.5 million levelled against the Count by a jury in 1989 amounted to a violation of his freedom of expression.
 Parliament will find the implications of this decision difficult to ignore."

 Tolstoy refused to pay any libel damages while Lord Aldington was alive.
 It was not until 9 December 2000, two days after Aldington's death, that Tolstoy, under court order, was forced to pay £57,000 to Aldington's estate.

 Political activity

 A committed monarchist, Tolstoy is Chancellor of the International Monarchist League.
-In 1978, Tolstoy was Guest-of-Honour at the Eldon League (founded by Neil Hamilton while a student at Cambridge), and appeared to respond to the Russian Tsarist toast "Autocracy, Orthodoxy and Nationalism" (also a motto of the League).
-He was also Chairman of the London-based Russian Monarchist League, and chaired their annual dinner on 6 March 1986, when the Guest-of-Honour was the MP John Biggs-Davison.
+In 1978 he was guest-of-honour at the Eldon League (founded by Neil Hamilton while a student at Cambridge), and appeared to respond to the Russian Tsarist toast "Autocracy, Orthodoxy and Nationalism" (also a motto of the League).
+He was also chairman of the London-based Russian Monarchist League, and chaired their annual dinner on 6 March 1986, when the guest-of-honour was the MP John Biggs-Davison.
 He was also in the chair for their Summer Dinner on 4 June 1987, at the Oxford and Cambridge Club in Pall Mall.

 Tolstoy was a founding committee member (January 1989) of the now established War and Peace Ball, held annually in London, which raises funds for White Russian charities.
 A member of the Royal Stuart Society since 1954, he is presently one of the vice-presidents.